 The Plant.ID network provides the recruited Early Stage Researchers with an intensive training program that is centered around several major events.

-The goal of the Plant.ID Seminar Series is to present modern molecular tools for identifying plants and to show the most current developments in the field.
+The Plant.ID Seminar Series presents modern molecular tools for identifying plants and shows the most current developments in the field.
 This series included 5 seminars each revolving around a specific topic.
 All were recorded, with the links below for rewatching.

 The second half of the Plant.ID Summer School 3 will take place digitally February 17-19.
 In this training event, ESRs will learn more about the grant review process, opportunities for scientists in public policy, and receive more practical tips on job searching.

 Due to the Covid-19 situation, the Plant.ID Summer School 3 was held digitally.
 In the first half of the program, the ESRs presented their results to the consortium and a supervisory board meeting was held (Sept.
 17-18).
 This was followed by a career training workshop for the ESRs where personality types, real-life business problems in biotech, and practical training in job searching and CV writing were given (Sept.
 21-23).

 The Plant.ID Summer School 2 was held on 12-22 September 2019 in Edinburgh, UK.
 The meeting consisted of two separate events: a project review combined with a supervisory board meeting for everyone (12-13 September) and a training event for the ESRs (14-22 September).
 The ESRs showed their first results to the network and we organised discussion sessions for in-depth feedback.

 The Summer School 1 was held on 22-30 November 2018 in Barcelona, Spain.
 The meeting consisted of two separate events: a mid-term check combined with a supervisory board meeting for everyone (22-23 November) and a training event for the ESRs (24-30 November).
 The ESRs had excellent presentations and they showed much growth and process.
 They are well on track to become very successful PhDs!